 The Bulletin follows the guidelines found in the latest edition of the Chicago Manual of Style.
 The writer should use a writing style with which he or she is comfortable.
 Research reports, problem-solving articles, and reviews require a more formal style of writing.
 Memoirs, personal essays, and travel stories may be more casual.
 We do not expect our authors to be professional writers.
 Our editors are here to help.
 However, all articles should be spell-checked and carefully edited by the author.
 The GFO Bulletin Style Guide may be downloaded below.

 Submissions should be submitted in a format that can be edited in a word processing program.
 A spreadsheet should be used for tables or databases.
 If you have questions, contact the editors.
 Please avoid unnecessary formatting, such as columns or line spacing.

 All articles must have adequate source citations for statements of fact that are not general knowledge or to attribute ideas or information from other sources.
 Endnotes should follow the guidelines established in Evidence Explained by Elizabeth Shown Mills or the Chicago Manual of Style.
 If you need help, please consult one of the above sources.
-A template is available at Son of Citation Machine – Chicago.
+A template is available at Citation Machine – Chicago.
 Copyrighted material cannot be used without permission from the copyright holder.
 Please do not submit images or text taken from the internet or other sources unless you have obtained written permission from the owner.
 Materials with a Creative Commons or similar license should have adequate attribution.